 For many, the Cartier brand name is intrinsically linked with the iconic jewellery collections, such as the Panthère de Cartier, which elevated jewellery design to a new, conceptual level.
-Where Cartier also excels is in the design precision engineering of their classic timepieces watch collections.
+Where Cartier also excels is in the design and precision engineering of their classic timepieces watch collections.

 Cartier History Timeline

 French jewellery house Cartier dates back to 1847, when Louis-François Cartier founded the company in Paris.
-Behind some of the most beautiful jewellery ever created, Cartier was also behind some of the biggest advancements in time telling – it’s exactly this fact that make loans on Cartier watches worth a second thought.
+Behind some of the most beautiful jewellery ever created, Cartier was also behind some of the biggest advancements in time telling – it’s exactly this fact that makes loans on Cartier watches worth a second thought.

 Many people cast a glance at their wrist to see the time with little or no idea about the evolution behind the wristwatch.
-Driven by the need to ever improve on his time pieces, Louis Cartier sought to make telling the time more easily done for people who were increasingly on the move.
+Driven by the need to ever improve on his timepieces, Louis Cartier sought to make telling the time more easily done for people who were increasingly on the move.

-Coming together is a perfect – but oh so simple – synergy, Louis’s passion for watches his friendship with Alberto Santos-Dumont resulted in the development of the flat wristwatch that we know so well today.
+Coming together is a perfect – but oh so simple – synergy, Louis’s passion for watches and his friendship with Alberto Santos-Dumont resulted in the development of the flat wristwatch that we know so well today.

 The Cartier Tank was created for General Pershing, the Commander of the Western Front, with the design representing the tanks of that Front during World War I. Presented to the General in 1917, it was released for general sale in 1919.

 While Cartier has certainly delivered in terms of practical timepieces, the collections for women bring together a sublime blend of delicate functionality.
-Cartier watches for women most often feature the iconic Cartier watch face that fronts precision in time keeping.
-Created developed to sit perfectly on the female wrist, Cartier understood that the most important element of a watch is the ability to tell the time, quickly accurately.
+Cartier watches for women most often feature the iconic Cartier watch face that fronts precision in timekeeping.
+Created and developed to sit perfectly on the female wrist, Cartier understood that the most important element of a watch is the ability to tell the time, quickly and accurately.
 With the Tank available in a range of styles – including the Anglaise Louis – Cartier also understood a need for more feminine styles.
-The Ballon Bleu is perfectly rounded soft, while the Ronde has the option of a leather strap.
+The Ballon Bleu is perfectly rounded and soft, while the Ronde has the option of a leather strap.